christianThardy/christianThardy.github.io/finding-similarities-between-friends.md

    contained within the object its called.
-We only want the features in pos_tags included in the final version of list_of_tagged_words before we split the train and test sets.'''
+We only want the features in pos_tags included in the final version of list_of_tagged_words before we split the train and test sets'''

 pos_set = (set(list_of_tagged_words))

-'''Specifies the parts of speech we want to capture and groups them together.'''
+'''Specifies the parts of speech we want to capture and groups them together'''

 pos_tags = ['PRP','PRP$', 'WP',
             'WP$','JJ','JJR','VB',